MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/facebook-unity.md

 - Verify that it has an assigned **User Token (2)**.

 > [!NOTE]
-> If you *do not* have an assigned **User Token**, request one using the button to the right of your screen.
-Refer to this page whenever you need a fresh **User Token**.
-If authorization fails during testing on a PC, **Token** expiration may be the most likely reason.
-Refresh the page to get a new **User Token** and test again.
+> If you *do not* have an assigned user token, request one using the button to the right of your screen.
+Refer to this page whenever you need a fresh user token.
+If authorization fails during testing on a PC, token expiration may be the most likely reason.
+Refresh the page to get a new user token and test again.

 ![Facebook Access Token Tool](media/tutorials/facebook-unity/access-token-tool.png)